 Letter of Map Amendment (LOMA)

 LOMA usually applies to a single building or lot.
 LOMA requests involving one or more structures.
 For a LOMA to be issued by FEMA to remove one or more structures from the Special Flood Hazard Area (SFHA), the National Flood Insurance Program (NFIP) regulations require that the lowest adjacent grade (the lowest ground adjacent to the structure) be at or above the BFE.
-For LOMA Requests involving one or more lots, a LOMA to be issued by FEMA to remove one or more entire lots from the SFHA, the NFIP regulations require that the lowest point on the lot(s) must be at or above the BFE.
+For LOMA Requests involving one or more lots, a LOMA to be issued by FEMA to remove one or more entire lots from the Special Flood Hazard Area (SFHA,) the National Flood Insurance Program (NFIP) regulations require that the lowest point on the lot(s) must be at or above the BFE.

 Letter of Map Amendment based on Fill (LOMA-F)

 LOMA-F usually applies to a single building or lot.
 For a LOMR-F requests involving one or more structures to be issued by FEMA to remove the structure from the SFHA, the NFIP regulations require that the lowest adjacent grade of the structure be at or above the BFE.
 The participating community must also determine that the land and any existing or proposed structures to be removed from the SFHA are "reasonably safe from flooding."
 For LOMR-F requests involving one or more lots, a LOMR-F to be issued by FEMA to remove the entire lot and structure, both the lowest point on the lot and the lowest floor of the structure must be at or above the 1-%-annual-chance flood elevation.

 CLOMA is a letter from Department of Human Services (DHS)-FEMA stating that a proposed structure that is not to be elevated by fill natural ground) would not be inundated by the base flood if built as proposed.

 Conditional Letter of Map Amendment based on Fill (CLOMA-F)